-The mission of the Writing Center is to equip Wesley seminarians for the rigors of critical reading, analytical thinking, and expository writing for theological education.
-In collaboration with Wesley faculty across the curriculum, our goal is to develop writers to publish in the academy, in parish ministry, and as public theologians.
+The mission of the Writing Center is to equip Wesley seminarians for the rigors of critical thinking, active reading, and expository writing for theological education.
+In collaboration with Wesley faculty across the curriculum, our goal is to develop writers to succeed in courses, publish

 Ethos, Logos, Pathos